dipjol1234/dipjol1234/README.md

 - 👋 Hi, I’m @dipjol1234
 - 👀 I’m interested in programmings
-- 🌱 I’m currently learning how to madd website
+- 🌱 I’m currently learning how to made website
 - 💞️ I’m looking to collaborate on other programmer
 - 📫 This is my username @dipjol1234